 International students in F-1 and J-1 status are required to maintain full-time enrollment during the school year.
 If you cannot or will not meet this requirement, you must request a reduced course load.
 Federal immigration regulations severely limit a student's ability to be less than full time, but it may be allowed in some circumstances explained below.
-If you drop below full time without authorization from International Student Services (ISS), we are required by law to report in SEVIS and you will lose your F-1 or J-1 status.
+If you drop below full time without authorization from International Student & Scholar Services (ISS), we are required by law to report in SEVIS and you will lose your F-1 or J-1 status.

 According to 8 CFR (Code of Federal Regulations) § 214.2(f)(6)(iii), a Designated School Official (DSO) and/or an ARO (Alternate Responsible Officer) may allow an F-1/J-1 student to engage in less than a full course of study as provided below.
 A student who wishes to drop below full time must obtain the approval from a DSO/ARO in advance, regardless what the reason might be.
 A student who drops below a full course of study without prior approval of a DSO/ARO will be considered out of status.
 Please be advised that a lack of financial support does not constitute a valid reason to reduce course load according to immigration regulations.